synereo/blog.synereo.com/_posts/2016-03-01-New Ambassador Role.markdown

 Here's a basic reward schedule we've whipped up.
 If you have other relevant tasks in mind, do come and talk to us on [Slack](http://slack.synereo.com).

-1. Posting in a group: $5 usd in AMP per week, per group.
+1. Posting in a group: $5 in AMPs per week, per group.
 * Non-spammy.
 * Minimum Three per week.
 * Sharing Content, but also engaging in relevant conversation.

-2. Starting a conversation with a group leaders: 10 usd in AMP per group.
+2. Starting a conversation with a group leaders: $10 in AMPs per group.
 (1 time per group)
 * Mailing Admins.
 * They Mail back.
 * Interested in Synereo, okay with us posting content and sharing in their group.

-3. Getting group leaders to present to us: $40usd in AMP.
+3. Getting group leaders to present to us: $40 USD in AMPs.
 (1 time per group).
 * They can present on either on Slack, or via google hangouts.
 * Talk about their group and org on our site or hangout.
 * In that meeting we can figure out how they can help us and vice versa.